 The school will prohibit all forms of sexual abuse and discrimination, including sexual harassment, gender-based bullying and sexual violence.

-peer-on-peer sexual abuse and discrimination are detailed in the Child-on-child Abuse Policy.
+The school's procedures for handling peer-on-peer sexual abuse and discrimination are detailed in the Child-on-child Abuse Policy.